Smoking Cessation - Prevention Summary Table

 Summary Graph Summary graph for Quitting Smoking, Click to see detailed view of graph

-Trends and Most Recent Estimates In 2020, 53.9% of adult smokers attempted to quit smoking within the past year.
+Trends and Most Recent Estimates In 2022, 53.0% of adults who smoke attempted to quit smoking within the past year.

 More Information Quitting Smoking